What kinds of materials are available from the library?

 How do I place a request?

-After searching for an item in the Classic/Basic search, click on the "Request" button/link for that specific item.
-You will be asked to login if you are not already logged in.
+Login to your account.
+Search for an item in the Basic search, and click on the "Request" button/link for that specific item.
 When the "Request Verification" form appears, choose a pick-up location; the notes and fulfillment due date are optional.
 Click the "Submit" button to begin processing your request.
 You will be notified the following day (or when the item becomes available) with the details of your request.

 The item I am looking for is not in the catalog.
 How do I get a copy?